xiaogit00/binance-event-listener/README.md

 Most of the code is in `main.py`. sample_api folder contains sample websocket events.

 ## Running the code:
-- Go to main.py and run.
+- Go to `main.py` and run.
+But first, need to set up LocalDB and make sure .env files are correct.

 ## Steps for Setting up Local DB: